Quantum spatial best-arm identification via quantum walks: Discussions

-Further tasks are required to render these results practically applicable.
-First, we cannot yet claim that our proposed method outperforms classical models that address BAI with spatial constraints.
-One reason is that the optimal time step $t_0$ depends on information inaccessible to the agent, as highlighted in a previous study \cite{casale2020quantum}.
-Indeed, as shown in Eq.~\eqref{examples:eq:qbar_th}, the optimal time step $t_0 = 2s$ is expressed by $\theta = \arcsin \sqrt{\overline{q}}$, which depends on the winning probabilities of the arms defined by the probability distribution $\eta_v$, unknown to the agent.
-Currently, knowledge of $\eta_v$ is required to optimize the number of time-evolution steps; however, if $\eta_v$ were known, the best arm would already be apparent.
-Thus, it is necessary to devise a method for determining a number of time steps as close as possible to the optimal $t_0$ without relying on the probability distribution of environment states.
 Another limitation is that it remains unclear how to construct the classical model that achieves the best performance for BAI with spatial constraints.
 In this paper, we focused on the case of a complete bipartite graph, where spatial structure imposes constraints.
 The consideration of arms arranged on a complete bipartite graph is itself novel.
 Therefore, further work is needed to explore which classical model can provide a fair benchmark for evaluating QSBAI.
 One simple idea for a spatial \textit{classical} BAI is to utilize the Markov chain on which the Szegedy walk in QSBAI is based, while another is to extend established BAI solutions, such as UCB-E \cite{audibert2010best}, to settings with spatial structures.
 To advance this study, we must investigate the problem from both quantum and classical perspectives.

 Next, we examined QSBAI on specific graphs.
 To claim that our method is broadly effective, it will be necessary to analyze this model on arbitrary graphs—specifically, to determine how time complexity is affected by spatial constraints and whether QSBAI consistently outperforms the corresponding classical models.
 In addition, extending the analysis to random graphs represents an open and interesting direction for future research.
 In that context, we must consider whether general results from conventional QW-based search can be applied to the analysis.
 This may be possible if QW-based search can be discussed on the directed product graph.
+Another possible direction for future work is to explore QSBAI with weighted self loops, such as the recent studies of lackadaisical QWs on complete bipartite graph~\cite{rhodes2019search}, locally arc-transitive graph~\cite{hoyer2020analysis}, and vertex-transitive graph~\cite{rhodes2020search}.

 Finally, from the perspective of establishing a foundation for QW-based MABs, incorporating operations corresponding to exploitation into this algorithm is a crucial future task.
 If successful, such an extension would mark significant progress in the development of quantum bandit algorithms and quantum decision-making on networks.